 - You know that you can watch a YouTube video on the computer.
-But did you know that you can also connect your computer to a television or gaming console?
-For more information, see [Connecting an HDMI device on page 35](#). - You know you can listen to music on the computer.
+But did you know that you can also connect your computer to a TV or gaming console?
+For more information, see [Connecting video devices using an HDMI cable](#). - You know that you can listen to music on the computer.
 But did you know that you can also stream live radio to the computer and listen to music or talk radio from all over the world?
-See [Using audio on page 33](#).

-- Experience music the way the artist intended, with deep, controlled bass and clear, pure sound.
-See [Using Beats Audio on page 33](#). - Use the TouchPad and the new Windows 8 touch gestures for smooth control of images and pages of text.
-See [Using TouchPad gestures on page 38](#) and [Using touch screen gestures on page 18](#).
+See [Using audio](#). - Experience music the way the artist intended, with deep controlled bass and clear, pure sound.
+See [Using Beats Audio](#). - You know that you can navigate by using convenient TouchPad gestures.
+But did you know that you can also use voice navigation to write emails, surf the web, or browse and post to social media websites?
+See [Navigating the screen](#).